1 Bg 11-1972: The Universal Form

 > future who may think that Krsna is an ordinary person,

-> he desires to see Him actually in His universal form,
+> Arjuna desires to see Him actually in His universal form,

 > to see how He is acting from within the universe, although

 > He is apart from it.
-Arjuna's asking the Lord's
+Arjuna's addressing the Lord

-> permission is also significant.
+> as purusottama is also significant.
 Since the Lord

 > is the Supreme Personality of Godhead, He is present within